ABM

 Further account-based marketing strategy

-Firstly you will need a prospecting document.
-An account-based marketing strategy needs to be well documented and have a team-focused approach.
+Firstly, you will need a prospecting document.
+An account-based marketing strategy must be well-documented and have a team-focused approach.
 The last thing your business needs is a rogue salesperson trying to buck the trend with ad hoc activities that go against the new culture.

 Marketing automation for ABM

-So first things first.
+So, first things first.
 You will need a marketing automation platform.
-Choose Hubspot for its all-around capacity to monitor all of your digital channels.
-If you aren’t too focused on your blog posts performance and email is more your choice than either Pardot or Marketo.
+Choose HubSpot for its all-around capacity to monitor all of your digital channels.
+If you aren’t too focused on your blog post performance, email is more your choice than Pardot or Marketo.

-Ideally, you will set up independent landing pages that contain sequential automated emails off of the back of highly personalised offers.
+Ideally, you will set up independent landing pages containing sequential automated emails off the back of highly personalised offers.
 Either that or you can use Drift.
-Drift is the leading b2b chat marketing and sales platform as noted on software review site G2 (formerly G2 crowd).
+Drift is the leading b2b chat marketing and sales platform, as noted on the software review site G2 (formerly G2 crowd).

 Paid search advertising for account-based marketing campaigns

-The core theme of any ABM marketing strategy is to hyper personalise the marketing and sales messages.
-By doing this you can personalise a number of different offers to each company increasing the opportunity to convert.
+The core theme of any ABM marketing strategy is to hyper-personalise the marketing and sales messages.
+Doing this lets you personalise several offers to each company, increasing the opportunity to convert.

-Firstly sign up for the campaign management tool.
+Firstly, sign up for the campaign management tool.
 Choose your objective and then create your target audience.
-If you haven’t already defined your buyer personas, then download this free ebook.
+Read this free persona eBook if you haven’t defined your buyer personas.

-Once you have defined the personas that you are targeting within the business, choose your ad format.
+Choose your ad format once you have defined the personas you target within the business.
 Choose from sponsored content, sponsored InMail, text ads or dynamic ads.
-Then set your bid and budget, format your creative and enter your billing details.
+Then, set your bid and budget, format your creative and enter your billing details.

 Creating the best account-based marketing strategy ever

 Firstly, you set up individual landing pages in Drift, one for each target company.
-You can also do this in Pardot or Marketo as they allow you to build landing pages.
+You can also do this in Pardot or Marketo, which allows you to build landing pages.
 But for real success, you need to think beyond the landing page.
-As we know, landing pages convert between 2.5% and 5% on average so they are a bottleneck in your campaigns.
+Landing pages convert between 2.5% and 5% on average, making them a bottleneck in your campaigns.

 Using Drift and keeping the conversation going

-If you know Drift or are already using the platform you are well aware of its capacity to manage on-page conversations and LiveChat.
-You may also know that you can create landing pages or put chatbots onto gated or landing pages with forms too.
+If you know Drift or are already using the platform, you know its capacity to manage on-page conversations and LiveChat.
+You may also know that you can create chat landing pages or put chatbots onto gated or landing pages with forms.

 But are you using the pdf pages to their full extent?

-By adopting a position of keeping the conversation going you can keep intent high, drop your sales team into the conversation at the right time and close those new accounts.
+By keeping the conversation going, you can keep intent high, drop your sales team into the conversation at the right time and close those new accounts.

 Published by Paul Sullivan August 22, 2019